iffazm/cicd-react-crud-app/README.md

 ### Credits
-This is a modified version of the CRUD App originally built by [Safdar Jamal](https://github.com/SafdarJamal/crud-app).
+This is a modified version by https://github.com/devadigax/react-crud-app of the CRUD App originally built by [Safdar Jamal](https://github.com/SafdarJamal/crud-app).
+Modifications were made for academic purposes, particularly to demonstrate CI/CD implementation in a custom deployment pipeline.

 ### License
 CRUD App is open-source software licensed under the MIT License.